NITINSPATEL/SOC_scam_v92_Project/README.md

 This SOC project is about stock price predictions.

 1. **Assignment 1**
-The first assignment involved picking up any stock of our choice (I chose Apple Inc.) , train the model using previous data upto last_Available data - 30 days , and predict the price of next 30 days
-It consists of 3 files :
+## Files
-\bullet assignment1.txt - having the problem statement
+- **assignment1.txt**: Contains the problem statement.
-\bullet assignment1.py - having the code for assignment
+- **assignment1.py**: Contains the Python code used for the assignment.
-\bullet assignment1.pdf - report for the assignment
+- **assignment1.pdf**: Contains the report for the assignment.

+## How to Use
+Simply run the python files after downloading/cloning from repo.
+Reports and problem statements can also be studied from respective assigments' folders.